MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Out-GridView.md

 ## NOTES

+PowerShell includes the following aliases for `Out-GridView`:

+- Windows:
+  - `ogv`

+This cmdlet is only available on Windows platforms.
 This cmdlet is only available on Windows platforms.

 You cannot use a remote command to open a grid view window on another computer.